35 GTA 5 Locations Based on Real Life

 Why It Counts: Vinewood Bowl is based on the Hollywood Bowl.
 This is a strong venue match because the in-game location keeps the bowl-shaped amphitheater idea.

-Claim Guardrail: Do not mix it up with Sisyphus Theater.
+Accuracy Note: Do not mix it up with Sisyphus Theater.
 Both are separate in-game locations.

 GTA 5 Galileo Observatory